Config Reference

 lowerupperunchanged

-style: keyword_case: upperExample — with command_case: lower and keyword_case: upper:
+format: keyword_case: upperExample — with command_case: lower and keyword_case: upper:

 target_link_libraries(foo PUBLIC bar)stays: